gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/04-challenges.md

 * custom-snippet--write your own `Dockerfile` and `test.sh` to allow student code to run in a customized container
 * project, testable project (code locally, submit a repo)

+*Don't feel the need to correctly answer all the challenges below to complete the walkthrough, they are here for reference and to see how they render in Learn.*

 ## Multiple Choice